 - Formulas for cooperation are established in order to make the best use of the information available and to avoid unnecessary duplication of statistical operations.
-The sample size and the length of the questionnaires are reduced to the bare minimum. - In the sample selection process, negative coordination methods are applied, that is to say, minimal overlap possible (covering the survey's objectives) between surveys samples that coexist in the same period. - Use of different models of questionnaires with different levels of simplification according to the characteristics of each company.
-Thus, small companies usually fill out a questionnaire with fewer variables and breakdowns.
-In all the questionnaire models we try to reduce the breadth of the questionnaires to the bare minimum. - The completion through the internet is enhanced using electronic questionnaires with questions, flows, and validations adapted to the informant company, which facilitates the completion and improves the quality of the data collected.
-The design of the questionnaires for the Internet are posed in such a way that they can avoid or at least minimize subsequent re-contacts with the informers. - The reform of the questionnaire for the Structural Survey Integration Project has led to the reduction of certain variables, such as some related to employment, which are estimated using the administrative data of the Social Security system. - For the trade and services sectors, the UFAES project (Acronym for Utilización de Fuentes Administrativas para Encuestas Económicas: Use of Administrative Sources for Economic Surveys) has been implemented since the year of Reference 2012, whereby 23% of the sample of Services or Trade (alternatively, each year) is estimated from administrative data, so the number of companies required to fill out the questionnaires has been reduced by approximately 16,000 annual units.
+The sample size and the length of the questionnaires are reduced to the bare minimum. - In the sample selection process, negative coordination methods are applied, that is to say, minimal overlap possible (covering the survey's objectives) between surveys samples that coexist in the same period. - Use of different models of questionnaires with different levels of simplification according to the characteristics of each enterprise.
+Thus, small enterprises usually fill out a questionnaire with fewer variables and breakdowns.
+In all the questionnaire models we try to reduce the breadth of the questionnaires to the bare minimum. - The completion through the internet is enhanced using electronic questionnaires with questions, flows, and validations adapted to the informant Legal Unit, which facilitates the completion and improves the quality of the data collected.
+The design of the questionnaires for the Internet are posed in such a way that they can avoid or at least minimize subsequent re-contacts with the informers. - The reform of the questionnaire for the Structural Survey Integration Project has led to the reduction of certain variables, such as some related to employment, which are estimated using the administrative data of the Social Security system. - For the trade and services sectors, the UFAES project (Acronym for Utilización de Fuentes Administrativas para Encuestas Económicas: Use of Administrative Sources for Economic Surveys) has been implemented since the year of Reference 2012, whereby 23% of the sample of Services or Trade (alternatively, each year) is estimated from administrative data, so the number of Legal Units required to fill out the questionnaires has been reduced by approximately 16,000 annual units.
 Until 2014, this reduction in the sample for direct collection was applied biennially to the service sector and, in the alternate years, to the trade sector.
-Since the implementation of the Integration Project of the Structural Business Statistics, with its consequent sample reformulation, it has been possible to apply the reduction annually to the two sectors without the need for alternation.
+Since the implementation of the Integration Project of the Structural Business Statistics, with its consequent sample reformulation, it has been possible to apply the reduction annually to the two sectors without the need for alternation. - Since the reference year 2018, the number of sample units that not receiving a questionnaire (specifically, the above-mentioned M' group) has increased.
+This means that statistical information is obtained by combining proprietary administrative information and assignments based on data from similar units with data ('donors') or representative values for the group to which each unit to be assigned belongs.
+This strategy has allowed the total sample size to increase considerably without the number of questionnaires -and therefore, the burden on companies- increasing.
+It has been possible to meet the additional information needs derived from the new practical implementation of the 'Enterprise' concept without increasing the number of questionnaires.

-7. Data processing
+7 Data processing